dlozovsky/bidcheck/README.md

 Import the repository into Vercel, choose the `bidcheck` directory as the project root, add the environment variables above, and deploy.
 The App Router route runs on the Node.js runtime and streams `application/x-ndjson`; no database, account system, history service, or persistent document store is used.

+## How Codex and GPT-5.6 were used

+BidCheck was built solo during OpenAI Build Week.
+I used Codex with GPT-5.6 Sol at high reasoning effort as an engineering collaborator throughout the core build—not simply to generate an initial scaffold.

+### Codex with GPT-5.6 Sol

+Codex helped me:

+- Convert the initial prompt pack and rulebook into a working Next.js application with a three-stage analysis pipeline.
+- Design the Zod schemas and strict Structured Outputs used for solicitation extraction and compliance findings.
+- Implement the streaming `/api/analyze` route, staged progress events, error handling, and server-side result enrichment.
+- Build the interface for reviewing extracted requirements, rule findings, supporting evidence, aggregate signals, and the final bid/no-bid memo.
+- Test malformed model responses, missing company information, prompt-injection attempts inside solicitation text, provider failures, and incomplete analyses.
+- Identify weaknesses in the original design, including the inability to evaluate company readiness without company context and the risk of treating missing evidence as a compliance failure.
+- Review the rulebook structure and surface citations or policy references that required current-source verification.

+I made the final product and domain decisions.
+These included:

+- Introducing five distinct finding statuses, with `not_evaluated` separated from `needs_review`.
+- Establishing the rule that absence of evidence is never automatically classified as a gap.
+- Preventing an unconditional `BID` recommendation when no company profile is supplied.
+- Deriving risk, readiness coverage, and confidence deterministically on the server instead of asking the model to invent numeric scores.
+- Separating contractor-readiness rules from solicitation-side advisory findings.
+- Keeping the first release focused on decision support instead of expanding into proposal generation, SAM.gov integration, authentication, or persistent document storage.

+The majority of the core functionality was developed in one primary Codex session.

+**Primary `/feedback` session ID:** `[YOUR_SESSION_ID]`

+### Runtime model strategy

+BidCheck uses `[ACTUAL_API_MODEL]` through the OpenAI Responses API for its runtime analysis.
+I selected a cost-efficient runtime model intentionally rather than defaulting every production request to the most expensive model.

+The model performs bounded tasks:

+1. Extract structured requirements and verbatim evidence from the solicitation.
+2. Evaluate triggered rulebook checks against the extraction and self-reported company context.
+3. Produce an evidence-linked executive recommendation.

+Structured outputs are validated with Zod, while aggregate risk, readiness coverage, and confidence are calculated in application code.
+This keeps the model focused on language and evidence analysis while deterministic business rules remain under application control.

+Using GPT-5.6 Sol in Codex for architecture and implementation, combined with a lower-cost runtime model, was a deliberate engineering decision: use the strongest reasoning where it had the greatest development leverage, then operate the resulting product at a practical per-analysis cost.

 ## MIT License

 Copyright (c) 2026 Daniel Lozovsky